jessmstitt/snag-wlf/README.md

 # snag-wlf

 **READ ME**

-**This repository contains the datasets and code for evaluating the use of lidar to discern snag characteristics important for wildlife: treetop intactness & DBH**
+**This repository contains the datasets and code for evaluating the use of lidar to discern snag characteristics important for wildlife: can we classify snags remotely by treetop intactness & DBH?**

 GENERAL INFORMATION